Dharnyel-77/Stage-two-Backend/README.md

 });

 ```
 In the above code, we can update the name of a user by firstly navigating to their id through the route.
 I used an async function since we're fetching from a database and there could be delays.
 In the person variable,  I used the findByIdAndUpdate method with three arguments, the id - to help get the id, the req.body - to hold the information from the database and options - to help update the database as soon as changes are made.
-I also added conditions to display error messages if the operation is suvccesful or not.
+I also added conditions to display error messages if the operation is successful or not.
 This was the format I used for all operations in the code.